DarkSector/inf1-sentence-transformers/README.md

 ### EC2 - Inference
-Modify the batch_size and simply run
+Modify the batch_size and simply run the following four times.
+Every process runs in a separate neuron core so it has to be started in background 4 times.
-`python inference.py`
+`NEURON_RT_NUM_CORES=1 python inference.py &`
 Use Neuron Top (neuron-top) utility on EC2 Inf1